Birks, Rawlins & Co (Ltd)

 • In 1907 Birks, Rawlins & Co. were listed as "China and Savoy Heraldic China Manufacturers"

-• The 1914 edition of Whitaker's Red Book of Commerce records birks, Rawlins & Co as China and porcelain manufacturers with 130 employees.
+• The 1914 edition of Whitaker's Red Book of Commerce records Birks, Rawlins & Co as China and porcelain manufacturers with 130 employees.
 Specialities: china, tea, breakfast and dessert ware; "Savoy" heraldic china, Royal Mercian porcelain, Persindo art porcelain.

-• Troubled times in the 1920s after the National Strike and the Wall Street Crash led ultimately to financial difficulty and by 1928 the business had been aquired by Wiltshaw & Robinson of the at the Carlton Works in Copeland Street, Stoke.
+• Troubled times in the 1920s after the National Strike and the Wall Street Crash led ultimately to financial difficulty and by 1928 the business had been acquired by Wiltshaw & Robinson of the at the Carlton Works in Copeland Street, Stoke.

 • Attempts were made to improve the fortunes of Birks, Rawlins & Co - a new mark 'The Original Birks China' was introduced in 1928 along with a new formulation together with the 'Carlton' trade name.